-At admission, baseline descriptive data was collected, which included age, sex, body mass, body mass index (BMI), smoking status, comorbidities.
-Other descriptive data, such as the need and length of invasive mechanical ventilation, length of ICU stay (days) was also collected at discharge from ICU.
+At admission, baseline descriptive data were collected, which included age, sex, body mass, body mass index, smoking status and comorbidities.
+Other descriptive data, such as the need and length of invasive mechanical ventilation and length of ICU stay (days) were also collected at discharge from the ICU.

-Prior to intervention and at discharge participants were evaluated using the following scales: Chelsea Critical Care Physical Assessment (CPAx), Medical Research Council sumscore (MRC-SS), Handgrip strength test (HST).
-CPAx is a pictorial composite of 10 numerical evaluations of pertinent functions and impairments used to assess physical and respiratory function impairments and morbidity [23].
-MRC-SS evaluates manual strength of six muscle groups bilaterally [24].
-HST uses a handgrip dynamometer to assess muscle strength [24].
-At discharge, Medical Research Council dyspnea scale (mMRC) was evaluated. mMRC summarizes the score of five offered statements about breath possibility during the daily activities [25].
+Prior to intervention and at discharge participants were evaluated using the following scales: Chelsea Critical Care Physical Assessment tool (CPAx), Medical Research Council sum-score (MRC-SS), handgrip strength test (HST).
+CPAx is a pictorial composite of 10 numerical evaluations of pertinent functions and impairments used to assess physical and respiratory function impairments and morbidity [22].
+MRC-SS evaluates the manual strength of six muscle groups bilaterally [23].
+HST uses a handgrip dynamometer to assess muscle strength [23].
+At discharge, the Medical Research Council dyspnoea scale (mMRC) was evaluated. mMRC summarises the score of five offered statements about breath possibility during daily activities [24].

-The primary outcome measure was functional capacity, evaluated at 4-week and 12-week mark, using the 6-Minute Walk Test (6MWT), which is a practical and simple test that measures the distance a person can quickly walk on a flat, hard surface in 6 minutes, reflecting the functional exercise level for daily physical activities [26].
+The primary outcome measure was functional capacity, evaluated at the 4-week and 12-week marks, using the 6-min walk test (6MWT), which is a practical and simple test that measures the distance a person can quickly walk on a flat, hard surface in 6 min, reflecting the functional exercise level for daily physical activities [25].

-The secondary outcome measures included Borg Rating of Perceived Exertion (BRPE), evaluated at 4-week and 12-week mark, MRC-SS and HST.
-BRPE is a widely used and reliable indicator to monitor and guide exercise intensity, that allows individuals to subjectively rate their level of exertion during exercise or exercise testing [27].
-The option to evaluate 6MWT and BRPE was due to the expected difficulty of patients to perform 6MWT at ICU discharge, as reported by Al Chikhaine et al. [28].
+The secondary outcome measures included Borg Rating of Perceived Exertion (BRPE), evaluated at the 4-week and 12-week marks, MRC-SS and HST.
+BRPE is a widely used and reliable indicator to monitor and guide exercise intensity, which allows individuals to subjectively rate their level of exertion during exercise or exercise testing [26].
+The option to evaluate 6MWT and BRPE was due to the expected difficulty for patients to perform 6MWT at ICU discharge, as reported by AL CHIKHANIE et al. [27].

-Statistical Analysis
+Statistical analysis

-The sample size was estimated using the Winpepi® program with an estimated alfa risk of 5%, a power of 85%, a pooled variance of 20% and detect differences of 30%, for which 40 subjects are required in each group.
+The sample size was estimated using the Winpepi programme with an estimated α risk of 5%, power of 85%, pooled variance of 20%, for which 40 subjects were required in each group.
 Considering a rate of follow-up losses of 15%, we included 96 patients.
-We used SSPS®, version 27.0 (SSPS Inc., Chicago, IL, USA), for all statistical analysis.
+We used SSPS (version 27.0; SSPS, Chicago, IL, USA), for all statistical analyses.
 Categorical variables were expressed as absolute and relative frequencies.
-Continuous variables were expressed as mean and standard deviation.
-We used the chi-square test or Fisher Exact test (as appropriate) to compare categorical variables between the two study groups, including the primary endpoint, and t-test to compare continuous variables.
-Significant differences between groups or across time were reported at the alpha level of 0.05.
+Continuous variables were expressed as mean \pm sp.
+We used the Chi-squared test or Fisher exact test (as appropriate) to compare categorical variables between the two study groups, including the primary end-point, and the t-test to compare continuous variables.
+Significant differences between groups or across time were reported at α =0.05.
 All reported p-values are two-sided.